progit/progit/pl/09-git-internals/01-chapter9.markdown

     .git/objects/pack/pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.idx
     .git/objects/pack/pack-7a16e4488ae40c7d2bc56ea2bd43e25212a66c45.pack

-Obiekty blob które pozostały, to obiekty które nie wskazywały na żaden obiekt commit - w tym przypadku, przykładpwe obiekty blob "what is up, doc?" oraz "test content", które zostały stworzone wcześniej.
+Obiekty blob które pozostały, to obiekty które nie wskazywały na żaden obiekt commit - w tym przypadku, przykładowe obiekty blob "what is up, doc?" oraz "test content", które zostały stworzone wcześniej.
 Ponieważ nie zostały one nigdy powiązane z żadnym commitem, Git uznał że nie są z niczym powiązane i nie włączył ich do żadnego pliku packfile.

 <!-- The objects that remain are the blobs that aren’t pointed to by any commit — in this case, the "what is up, doc?" example and the "test content" example blobs you created earlier.
 Because you never added them to any commits, they’re considered dangling and aren’t packed up in your new packfile. -->